 - Demographics.
 Your product may specifically serve a certain age, gender, income level, or education.
 For instance, if your product is a mental wellness app for senior citizens, you should factor age into the decisions you make about your UI and UX.

 The different types of product strategies will each have their own unique aspects, but the most successful product strategies all share several universal features.
-Your product strategy should be:
+Your product strategy should contain these key elements:

 Read more: 12 product management metrics & KPIs for data-driven PMs